 Dexter’s cardiologic workup was due and we decided to switch his heart care from his regular veterinarian to a board-certified cardiologist.
 I would do the same for myself, so I want my dog to have the same specialized care.
 I really like his veterinary cardiologist and he encourages the pet parent to be in the room for the exam and echo.

-What Causes a Murmur In Dogs?
+What Causes A Heart Murmur In Dogs?

 If the problem is congenital, as is sometimes the case in puppies diagnosed with murmurs, it can be a familial issue.
 There is a whole host of reasons for a canine heart murmur, which is why further testing can help.